floegerer/live-wallpaper/README.md

 Use this template to help create live wallpapers for Android.
 Note this for live wallpapers that use the `Canvas` and not OpenGL.

-Using the canvas limits your wallpaper to about 30 FPS

 ## Files you need to edit

 * `ExampleWallpaperDrawer`